EmbraceLife/fastdebug/README.md

 > I can choose any srclines to explore and write any sinlge or
 > multi-line expressions to evaluate the srcline

-> I can write down what I learn or what is new on any srcline as comment
+> I can write down what I learn or what is new on any srcline as
-> attached to the src code
+> comment, and all comments are attached to the src code for review

 > All expressions with results and comments for each srcline under
 > exploration are documented for easy reviews